 - The maiden from Nazareth is the Mother of the Eternal God.

 - Each human person has three “parents.”
 At the moment of conception, your mother and father supplied what was necessary for your body, while God directly created your soul.
 The result was “you,” a bodily-rational person.
 Your parents provided the conditions for half of your human nature—your body—while God gave you your rational soul.
 But you rightly think of your mother and father as the mother and father of “you,” your whole person, not just your body.
-Your mother, because she carried you in her womb, totally cared for you when you were born, taught you so much, and, above all, loved you, formed you to such an extent that she is far more than half the source of your body.
+Your mother carried you in her womb, totally cared for you when you were born, taught you so much, and, above all, loved you: she formed you to such an extent that she is far more than half the source of your body.
 Thus, we do not speak of motherhood in relation to a human nature or a part of a human nature (the body), but in relation to a whole person.

 - What about Our Lady?
 Once she said yes, the Holy Spirit created in her womb the human nature that God the Son would assume.
 This human body (from Mary) and human soul (from the Holy Spirit) were inseparably and forever joined to the Second Divine Person.
 And, since motherhood is of the person and not of the nature alone, and since Mary is the mother of Jesus, then she is rightly called the Mother of God.

 - The Eastern Church calls Mary the Theotokos, the one who bore or gave birth to God.